 So, you, like me, manipulate yourself to do what you don’t like doing.
 The manipulation follows one or both of the following forms:

 - Use Rewards: Promise yourself a reward if you do the task.
-So, here are the steps: get inspired—do it, lose inspiration and desire to do it, which leads to not doing it or stop (repeat cycle).
+So, here are the steps: get inspired—do it, lose inspiration and desire to do it, which leads to not doing it or stopping (repeat cycle).

 Yes, both of those work, but they are short-term solutions.